English Books Are Popular With Dutch Speakers. So What?

 These young people, almost without exception, choose to read in English.
 The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid, It Ends with Us by Colleen Hoover, A Good Girl's Guide to Murder by Holly Jackson – all of these bestsellers have been translated into Dutch and publishers can reprint easily, but their sales figures do not come close to the figures for cheaper paperbacks imported from America and England.

 In Dordrecht, Gerrit-Jan Kruidenier opened The English Bookshop next-door to his other bookshop, De Bengel: ‘It was a win.
-But it has not been at the expense of the Dutch-language offer.
+But it has not been at the expense of the Dutch-language range.
 That is actually going well.' © In Dordrecht

 Language is no barrier.
 At least not to these readers.
 If they haven’t learned English in secondary or higher education, they will have picked it up on the Internet.
 In fact, as these new booklovers reveal in the flood of articles and news items this trend, the language is a plus.
 English has such beautiful words; the rhythm is sublime.
 Dutch comes across as clumsy in comparison.
 The fact that they miss many nuances in these literary forays escapes them, for they tend to overestimate their English language skills.